awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-create-attach.md

 To allow a user to access your API by calling the API execution service, you must create an API Gateway resource policy, which controls access to the API Gateway resources, and attach the policy to the API\.

+**Important**
+To update an API Gateway resource policy, you'll need to have `apigateway:UpdateRestApiPolicy` permission in addition to `apigateway:PATCH` permission\.

 The resource policy can be attached to the API when the API is being created, or it can be attached afterwards\.
 For private APIs, note that until you attach the resource policy to the private API, all calls to the API will fail\.

 **Important**
 If you update the resource policy after the API is created, you'll need to deploy the API to propagate the changes after you've attached the updated policy\.
 Updating or saving the policy alone won't change the runtime behavior of the API\.
-For more information about deploying your API, see [Deploying an API in Amazon API Gateway](how-to-deploy-api.md)\.
+For more information about deploying your API, see [Deploying a REST API in Amazon API Gateway](how-to-deploy-api.md)\.

 Access can be controlled by IAM condition elements, including conditions on AWS account, source VPC, source VPC endpoint, or IP range\.
 If the `Principal` in the policy is set to `"*"`, other authorization types can be used alongside the resource policy\.
 If the `Principal` is set to `"AWS"`, authorization will fail for all resources not secured with `AWS_IAM` authorization, including unsecured resources\.